Introduction

 Factor

-We have learnt above the term and where we can find a term in an algebraic expression.
+We have learnt above the term and how to find it in algebraic expressions.

 So, here comes the factors.
 As we know terms are formed by the product of variables and constants, so these